tomasdms/video-interview-instructions/README.md

 # Two-camera Shoot Specs
 V3: Updated: Sep 10th, 2017 by Tomas De Matteis
 This Specs and Instructions are applicable to any two-camera Shoot, for example (Video testimonial template)

-This templates consists of (2) parts: “the interview” and “company B-roll”.
+This templates consists of (2) parts: “the interview” and “company B-roll”

 In this document, we’ll refer to the person in front of the camera as “the subject”, Most of the times the subject is being interview by “the interviewer” who is off-camera.